Applied Materials Inc. (AMAT) is destined for greater heights as its last quarter sales were 6,520 M

 Applied Materials Inc. (NASDAQ: AMAT) Trading Performance Indicators

-Applied Materials Inc. (AMAT) is currently performing well based on its current performance indicators.
-A quick ratio of 1.50 was reported for the most recent quarter.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.91.
-Likewise, its price to free cash flow for the trailing twelve months is 18.07.
+You can see what Applied Materials Inc. (AMAT) is doing with its current performance indicators.
+In the most recent quarter, the stock posted a quick ratio of 1.50.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 3.04.
+Likewise, its price to free cash flow for the trailing twelve months is 18.86.

 Technical Analysis of Applied Materials Inc. (AMAT)

-The latest stats from [Applied Materials Inc., AMAT] show that its last 5-days average volume of 7.43 million was inferior to 7.93 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 26.65%.
-Additionally, its Average True Range was 3.11.
+The latest stats from [Applied Materials Inc., AMAT] show that its last 5-days average volume of 8.29 million was superior to 7.95 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 24.76%.
+Additionally, its Average True Range was 3.31.

 Applied Materials Inc. (NASDAQ: AMAT) Key Stats